PieterRuanCronje/FlowSimulation/README.md

 ## Requirements

 - Ensure Java is installed on your system.
-- The [StopWatch library](https://algs4.cs.princeton.edu/code/edu/princeton/cs/algs4/Stopwatch.java.html) to time the simulation.
+- The [Stopwatch library](https://algs4.cs.princeton.edu/code/edu/princeton/cs/algs4/Stopwatch.java.html) to time the simulation.
 - The [StdDraw library](https://algs4.cs.princeton.edu/code/javadoc/edu/princeton/cs/algs4/StdDraw.html) for graphical visualisation is required.
 - The [StdOut library](https://algs4.cs.princeton.edu/code/edu/princeton/cs/algs4/StdOut.java.html) is required by StdDraw.
 (All libraries are provided in `lib`, there's no need to go download these)